 Ellen Gawarkiewicz

 Ellen (she/her) grew up stealthily canoeing the ponds of Cape Cod netting painted turtles for a closer look.
 By age six, she had it figured out: she would be a naturalist and a teacher.
 This path has brought her from the salt marshes of Cape Cod to the beaches of Madagascar, from the lakes of New Hampshire to the rivers of Maine, from the north woods of Minnesota to the Himalayan foothills of Nepal, and from the shores of Lake Champlain to the forest classrooms of central Vermont.
 Along the way, she unearthed a passion for connecting people and place through sharing a sense of wonder.
-She is delighted to join the Four Winds community and grow in her ability to cultivate curiosity and wonder in nature nearby.
+She is delighted to be a part of the Four Winds community and grow in her ability to cultivate curiosity and wonder in nature nearby.

 Erika Bodin

 Erika (they/them) grew up on Long Island Sound, enamored with the ocean and studying marine biology at UConn Avery Point.
 They fell equally in love with Vermont’s mountains, forests and rivers when they moved here in 2009 for school.
 Erika graduated from Saint Michael’s College in 2013 with a B.S. in Environmental Studies, and has since gone on to study permaculture, botany, and herbalism.
-Erika is a long-time volunteer for The Four Winds Nature Program in Chittenden and is excited to be joining the staff as a naturalist educator!
+Erika is a long-time volunteer for The Four Winds Nature Program in Chittenden and is excited to be on staff as a naturalist educator.
 They enjoy gardening, swimming, hiking, and exploring outside with their three young nephews.

-Heather Durkel
+Heather Fitzgerald

 Hilary Redman